 Next, add the wet ingredients to the flour mixture, and whisk gently until a batter is formed.
 If your batter is very thick, add 1 tbsp of milk (oat, almond, or cow’s) until it looks like the picture below.

 Then, heat a large pan or pancake griddle to medium (or medium-low) heat and grease it with butter.
 Once melted, pour about ¼ cup of batter onto the hot pan for each pancake.
 Next, add mix-ins, if desired, by arranging blueberries, banana slices, or chocolate chips on top of each pancake.
 Almond flour is delicate, so don’t make the pancakes too big, or they will break when you flip them.

-Cook for about 2 minutes until the edges are browned, and the bottoms are golden.
-Almond flour pancakes brown easily, so turn the temperature down to medium-low if they are browning too fast.
+Cook for about 2 minutes until the edges are browned and the bottoms are golden.
+Almond flour pancakes brown quickly, so turn the temperature down to medium-low if they are browning too fast.
 Gently flip and cook the other side for about 1 – 2 minutes.

 Wipe the pan between each batch and repeat with the remaining batter.
 After the first batch, I turn the heat down to medium-low because an over-hot pan will burn the pancakes.
 Almond flour pancakes get darker faster than regular flour pancakes.